rahularutla879/Applied-AI-ML-Portfolio/04-Automated-Pneumothorax-Detection-and-Segmentation/README.md

 This project showed how multi-task learning can combine classification and segmentation in a single medical imaging pipeline.
 It also helped demonstrate how segmentation outputs can support more interpretable clinical AI predictions.

 ## Files
-- `Pneumothorax Detection and Segmentation.pdf` — Full project report
+- `Automated Pneumothorax Detection and Segmentation.pdf` — Full project report